A New Look at Lent

 Certainly, God’s sacrifice of His Son by allowing Him to become man, and suffer & die on the Cross, to atone for the sins of all of humanity, is the ultimate sacrifice in history.
 No question.
 So, in gratitude for Good Friday, Christians would sacrifice something. personal.

 They would give-up a favorite food, like chocolate, or a favorite activity, like going to the movies.
 Their sacrifice was Repentance (“Create n me a new clean heart”), and Penance for the sins they committed.
 Their focus of Lent was on Good Friday.
-Christians expressed their gratitude to Christ for restoring God’s relationship with humanity.
+Christians expressed their gratitude to Christ for the Forgiveness of All Sin, for Everyone, Forever.

 It was important to acknowledged that he was a sinner So, my friend “Repented” his sin: